Trithi-124/Trithi-124/README.md

 Introduction

 I am Trithi Naikrane.
 My date of birth is 23 June 2005.
-I have done most of schooling in Middle East as my father used to work there as an Engineer.

 My hobbies include Crocheting and Reading.
 I love reading non-fiction books.
 Some of my favourite genres are classics and contemporary.
 My favourite book is Anne of the Island.